seanpmaxwell/jet-schema/README.md

 ### Bonus Features <a name="bonus-features"></a>
 - When passing the `Date` constructor, `jet-schema` sets the type to be a `Date` object and automatically converts all valid date values (i.e. `string/number`, maybe a `Date` object got stringified in an API call) to a `Date` object.
 The default value will be a `Date` object with the current datetime.
 - You can also use an enum as a validator.
-The default value will be the first value in the enum object and validation will make sure it is an enum value.
+The default value will be the first value in the enum object and validation will make sure it is value of that enum.
 <br>